"How Can You Say" : a lamentation

 surrounded by creatures who drag their feet

-when they should be running towards the oppressed.
+when they should be running towards the oppressed with shields and allegiance.

 Oh Lord